Ignite-Laboratories/Parselcode/E0S0 - Project GoOSE 🪿.md

 8. Letter vectors
 9. The `fuzzy[TOut](any)` keyword mechanic

+When I refer to the concept of "shutdown" I mean it in the sense that each instance of GoOSE is its own isolated "operating system" (in the most literal sense of those terms).
+When a GoOSE instance exits, it's "shut down" - when launched, it's "started up."
+Both should follow traditional well-established best practices - like performing a form of P.O.S.T. before beginning complex execution.

+By extension of Go, every GoOSE instance is (technically) a really fancy _task scheduler_ of goroutines.
+When those goroutines begin to act like isolated programs, is there really a difference from an "operating system"?

+What it also facilitates is the true underlying goal of, well, everything: _virtualized **psyches**_ =)

 ### Environment Setup

-First, if you'd like to work with a local development build of Go it's an absolute breeze.
+First, if you'd like to work with a local development build of Go, it's an absolute breeze.
 Your IDE can easily point to the development folder and allow you to work against it.
 That being said, if you'd like to test from your terminal, you could add the following to your `rc` file: